 Exclusion Description Cover 22 Pre-existing conditions, special conditions and moratorium conditions Your membership certificate shows the type of underwriting that applies to your policy.
-For full medical underwriting policies: treatment of pre-existing conditions isn't covered - this includes any special conditions listed on any confirmation of special conditions we send you treatment of any disease, illness or injury for or resulting from pre-existing conditions or special conditions isn't covered. × For moratorium and moratorium switch policies: treatment of any disease, illness or injury for or resulting from a moratorium condition isn't covered. × Exception: treatment of a moratorium condition is covered if at any time you don't: receive any medication for, and ask for or receive any medical advice or treatment for, and have symptoms of that moratorium condition for a period of two consecutive years after your moratorium start date whilst covered on your policy. ~ Need to know If you have a special condition on your policy and you're unlikely to need treatment for it in the future, you can ask us to review it when your policy is due to renew.
+For full medical underwriting policies: treatment of pre-existing conditions isn't covered - this includes any special conditions listed on any confirmation of special conditions we send you treatment of any disease, illness or injury for or resulting from pre-existing conditions or special conditions isn't covered.
+For moratorium policies: × treatment of any disease, illness or injury for or resulting from a moratorium condition isn't covered. × Exception: treatment of a moratorium condition is covered if at any time after your moratorium start date you don't: receive any medication for, and/or ask for or receive any medical advice or treatment for, and/or have symptoms of that moratorium condition for a continuous period of two years before the treatment you're claiming for starts. ~ Need to know If you have a special condition on your policy and you're unlikely to need treatment for it in the future, you can ask us to review it when your policy is due to renew.
 We'll let you know if we can and whether it can be covered in future.
 We'll need a medical report from your doctor and they may charge for this.
 You'll need to pay for it yourself as it isn't covered by your policy.
 23 Pregnancy and childbirth Treatment isn't covered for: pregnancy, including treatment of an embryo or foetus childbirth and delivery of a baby termination of pregnancy, or any condition as a result. × Exception 1: eligible treatment of the conditions below, including complications following them, is covered: miscarriage stillbirth abnormal cell growth in the womb (hydatidiform mole) foetus growing outside the womb (ectopic pregnancy) heavy bleeding immediately after childbirth (post-partum haemorrhage) afterbirth in the womb after delivery of the baby (retained placental membrane). ~ Exception 2: eligible treatment of an acute condition of the mother that relates to pregnancy or childbirth so long as: it's needed to treat a flare-up, and it's likely to lead to a quick and complete recovery or restore the mother fully to how they were before the condition flared up without needing prolonged treatment. on next page